Stephen King: ‘The Lawnmower Man’ Gets A Groundbreaking Made-For-VR TV Series

 Stephen King is certainly no stranger to having his written work adapted for the screen, but Jaunt’s upcoming take on his short story The Lawnmower Man will be something completely unheard of even to King, according to /Film; a mindblowing new kind of VR television programming.

 Stephen King’s short stories, and many of his novels too, have been adapted into movies and TV shows over the last few decades.
 Some of them, such as The Shining and The Shawshank Redemption, have become classics and have made Stephen King’s name a staple in the annals of Hollywood.
-Others, like the 1992 film/aberration The Lawnmower Man, have become… the opposite of classics.
+Others, like the 1992 film/aberration The Lawnmower Man, have become the opposite of classics.
 The movie was so bad, in fact, and made so many unfortunate deviations from Stephen’s written work, that King actually sued, arguing that the filmmakers had used his ideas as the jumping off point for complete garbage and then tied it to his name.
 The trailer can be viewed below.

 Well, it looks like Stephen King’s The Lawnmower Man is getting another chance on the screen.
 This time, it will be a TV show.
 It won’t be just any TV show, however.
 It will be one of the first new instances of a revolutionary new concept, a TV show made exclusively for VR.
 That means every second of every episode will be filmed using a super-high definition 360 degree VR camera, and only those with a VR device will be able to enjoy the full experience the show has to offer.